dhrwrites/dhrwrites.github.io/_posts/2019-11-22-RogueWriter.md

 Wouldn't it be great if we had a machine with the single purpose of a typewriter, and some of the benefits of a computer?

-It's a great idea, and there are a lot of designs for such a device, including the [freewrite](https://getfreewrite.com/products/freewrite-smart-typewriter), the [alphasmart](https://en.wikipedia.org/wiki/AlphaSmart), and [ raspberry pi](https://en.wikipedia.org/wiki/Raspberry_Pi)-based devices like
+There are a lot of designs for such a device, including the [freewrite](https://getfreewrite.com/products/freewrite-smart-typewriter), the [alphasmart](https://en.wikipedia.org/wiki/AlphaSmart), and [ raspberry pi](https://en.wikipedia.org/wiki/Raspberry_Pi)-based devices like